enkidevs/curriculum/WIP-SQL/group-by.md

 - name - item's name
 We would like to get the average cost of each item category.

-Note that there are a total of 44 categories in our db.
-But for space and readability purposes we will display the result for the first 10 categories.

 ```
 SELECT ???(cost),item_category_id
 FROM ???